NeuroJSON/bjdata/Binary_JData_Specification.md

 ```

 ## <a name="container_optimized"/>Optimized Format
-Both container types support optional parameters that can help optimize the
+Both container types (`array` and `object`) support optional parameters that can
-container for better parsing performance and smaller size.
+help optimize the container for better parsing performance and smaller size.

 ### Type - *$*
 When a _type_ is specified, all value types stored in the container (either
 array or object) are considered to be of that singular _type_ and as a result,
 _type_ markers are omitted for each value within the container.
 This can be
-thought of providing the ability to create a strongly typed container in BJData.
+thought of providing the ability to create a strongly-typed container in BJData.
 - If a _type_ is specified, it **must** be done so before a _count_.
 - If a _type_ is specified, a _count_ **must** be specified as well.
 (Otherwise
 it is impossible to tell when a container is ending, e.g. did you just parse